-The Board of Directors of Chocoladefabriken Lindt & Sprüngli AG consists of at least five and not more than nine members according to article 17 of the Articles of Association.
+The Board of Directors of Chocoladefabriken Lindt&Sprüngli AG consists of at least five and not more than nine members according to Article 17 of the Articles of Association.
 If the number of members falls below five, the minimum number of members must only be restored at the next ordinary General Meeting.
-As of December 31, 2018, the Board had six members.
-Ernst Tanner is Executive Chairman of the Board; all other members are non-executive members.